-Study Days: are held on Thursdays at “Laurelbank”, Cnr Penshurst and Laurel Streets, Willoughby starting at 10.30 am.
-The cost for these is $65, which includes morning tea and lunch.
-It is necessary to book and pay for these well in advance as numbers are strictly limited to 50 people.
+Study Days are held on a Thursday at “Laurelbank”, Cnr Penshurst and Laurel Streets, Willoughby starting at 10.30 am.
+For members, guests or reciprocal members.
+The cost for these is $70 p/p, which includes morning tea and lunch.
+It is necessary to book and pay for these well in advance as numbers are strictly limited.

 Anyone wishing to come to a Study Day should contact Mrs Caroline Bray on (02) 9428 4235 to ask if places are still available.

-Guests are most welcome to attend lectures at a charge of $30.00 each or $20.00 each for members of another ADFAS society.
+Guests are most welcome to attend Lectures at a charge of $30.00 each; or $25.00 each for members of another ADFAS society.
 A guest may attend three lectures only per annum.

-Membership enquiries may be made to the Membership Secretary, Kate Herkes on (02) 9818 4746 (9.30am and 4:30pm).
-Cost of membership in 2018 is $175 for singles and $325 for couples.
+Membership enquiries may be made to the Membership Secretary, Gillian Napper, on 9818 4746 (9.30 am to 4.30 pm).
+The Joining Fee is $25 and the annual cost of membership in 2019 is $175 for singles and $325 for couples.
 However, depending when you join there is a sliding scale for subscriptions.
-Refer to the 2018 Application for Membership Form attached.